 Help us keep west Suffolk a litter free zone by putting your rubbish in the bins provided.
 Under the Environmental Protection Act 1990 those caught littering can be issued a fixed penalty notice of £80 rising to £2,500 if this is taken to court.

-You can report a litter problem online.
-We will clean up litter on land that we are responsible for, such as roads and pavements and public parks.
+To report a litter problem please contact customer services.
+We will clean up litter on land that we are responsible for, such as roads, pavements and public parks.

 We can serve notices to the occupiers of business premises or private land requiring them to clear it.
 We can also take steps to prevent the land being defaced by litter again.

 Why not organise a litter pick?

 If you would like to organise a litter pick, visit our Love Where You Live page to find out more.